fuzziqersoftware/phosg/README.md

 * `make test`
 * `sudo make install`

+Some of the tests exercise rarely-used and platform-specific parts of the library, and may fail in less-common environments.
+If you encounter issues, try building with `cmake . -DPHOSG_SKIP_PROCESS_TEST=1`.

 The Windows build does not have continuous integration, so I may accidentally break it and not know for a while.
 Please file a GitHub issue if it doesn't work.